Novel Excerpts & Short Stories Available for FREE downloading:

 * * * * *

-“Bedevilled” was written in April, 2010.
+“Bedeviled” was written in April, 2010.
 Inspired by real-life crimes committed by people who were clearly delusional…as well as the Roland Topor novel (adapted into a brilliant 1977 film by Roman Polanski), THE TENANT.
 A scary and, I think, authentic depiction of a human being whose brain operates differently from ours’…but that doesn’t make him a monster.
-Read on and I think you’ll find out what I mean:
+Click on the link and you’ll find out what I mean:

 “Death Threats” I admit it, I love this story.
 Non-genre, just a straight ahead work of literary fiction.
 A real melancholy feel to this one, with a conclusion that will break your heart.
 Download it…and enjoy.